 Every insurer seeks information on past claims.
-With past claims data, an insurer is able to ascertain whether the asset is subject to frequent Higher claim frequency, riskier the asset.
+With past claims data, an insurer is able to ascertain whether the asset is subject to frequent Higher claim frequency, or riskier the asset.

 Revisit re-insurer contracts to assess their capacity –

 Each insurer has a re-insurer treaty in place for fire insurance.
-That is the underwritten risk share between the two as per treaty terms.
+That is the underwritten risk shared between the two as per treaty terms.
 So, depending on the nature of operations carried out within the asset premise, each insurer can underwrite up to a certain limit which is specified in the re-insurer treaty.